Vonage/vivid-3/libs/components/src/lib/date-picker/README.md

 Empty string or `undefined` represent no date being selected.

 It will always contain a valid date in the format `YYYY-MM-DD` when a date is selected.
-If the user enters an invalid date, the value will be empty string.
+If the user types an invalid date, `value` will be empty.

 - Type: `string` | `undefined`
 - Date format: `YYYY-MM-DD`